froohoo/RoboND-DeepLearning-Project/README.md

  - The environment is populated with other non-people objects such as trees, buildings and textured surfaces
  - There is no existing model for the hero, the implemented solution must be able to create one from known 'hero positive' images

 To solve this problem, the solution presented will be to build a fully convolutional network (FCN) to locate the hero in the images aquired by the camera.
-One advantage that FCN's have over convolutnal networks is that this type of classifier will not only be able to predict (or infer) the presence of the hero, but also where the hero is in the image.
+One advantage that FCN's have over convolutnal networks is that this type of classifier will not only be able to predict (or infer) the presence of the hero, but also identify where the hero is in the image.

 ## Requirements
  1. Writeup / Readme: This document